Robert Koch Hospital, St. Louis

 Robert Rayford (Robert R): AIDS in St. Louis in the 1960s

 The sad story of Robert Rayford (aka Robert R), the first documented case of HIV/AIDS in the United States, shows that if timing had been a little bit different, the AIDS epidemic could have happened a decade earlier than it did, and its epicenter could have been St. Louis instead of New York.
-His story raises some uncomfortable questions.
+His story raises some unsettling questions.
 How did HIV end up in St. Louis, of all places?
 And why did it stay local to St. Louis rather than becoming an epidemic?

 His story made me uncomfortable, and sometimes that’s how I know it’s time to dig in a bit more.
+Trouble is, the more I dug in, the more uncomfortable I got.

 Read more